IBM/ACE-RISCV/verification/readme.md

 This directory contains work-in-progress on verifying the security monitor.
 Currently, the verification is in early stages.

-We use the tool [RefinedRust](https://plv.mpi-sws.org/refinedrust/) in the [Coq proof assistant](https://coq.inria.fr/) for verification.
+We use the tool [RefinedRust](https://plv.mpi-sws.org/refinedrust/) in the [Rocq prover](https://rocq-prover.org/) for verification.

 ## Architecture
 Our approach to proving code in the security monitor is to add verification annotations to the Rust source code.
 These include invariants as well as pre- and postconditions.

-Afterwards, RefinedRust translates the Rust source code and annotations into a representation in the Coq proof assistant.
+Afterwards, RefinedRust translates the Rust source code and annotations into a representation in the Rocq prover.
 This is initiated by running `make verify` in the root directory of the repository.

-The generated Coq code is placed in the [`verification/rust_proofs/ace`](/verification/rust_proofs/ace) folder.
+The generated Rocq code is placed in the [`verification/rust_proofs/ace`](/verification/rust_proofs/ace) folder.
 There are two subfolders, [`generated`](/verification/rust_proofs/ace/generated) and [`proofs`](/verification/rust_proofs/ace/proofs).
 The [`generated`](/verification/rust_proofs/ace/generated) subfolder contains the automatically generated model of the Rust code, the translated specifications, and proof templates.
 It is re-generated on every run of `make verify` and thus should not be modified manually.